Welcome to Seven Loaves, where flour and water are transformed into edible art

 Each loaf embodies our commitment to harnessing the power of traditional sourdough craftsmanship, creating a symphony of flavors and textures your family deserves.
 Beyond taste, our bread whispers promises of wellness—free from additives, preservatives, or complex ingredients, it's the epitome of purity.
 A testament to our dedication to your family's health and happiness.

-SATURDAY POP-UP AT BLACK RIFLE COFFEE WOODSTOCK
+BLACK RIFLE COFFEE POP-UP

 FOLLOW US ON INSTAGRAM